Durgapur: Road network

+These are generally 7-meter-wide roads serving local traffic within neighborhoods.

+Planned areas such as the DSP Township, SEPCO, MAMC, and Bidhan Nagar follow grid or modular patterns with wide roads and proper junctions.
+In contrast, unplanned areas like Benachity, Bhiringi, Fuljhore, and Palashdiha exhibit organically developed and often narrower road layouts with limited connectivity and lower right-of-way.

+The study reports that arterial roads in the planned areas have wider right-of-way (up to 50 m) compared to unplanned areas (as narrow as 15 m).
+Roads in industrial areas are generally 2-lane undivided roads with inadequate width for the volume of heavy vehicles.

-Durgapur is the preferred gateway to the districts of Bankura, Birbhum (Bolpur, Rampurhat, Suri), and Purulia.
+Durgapur is a gateway to the districts of Bankura, Birbhum (Bolpur, Rampurhat, Suri), and Purulia.
 NH 19 (old numbering: NH 2) passes through the city jurisdiction and SH 9 originates from Muchipara in the city.
 NH 14 (old numbering NH 60) passes through the north-western suburb of Pandabeswar and finally passes through Raniganj and heads away towards Odisha.
-It happens to be one of the very few cities that have an Asian Highway (AH) passing directly through the city jurisdiction.
+It is one of the few cities that has an Asian Highway (AH) passing directly through the city jurisdiction.
 The AH1 links Japan with Turkey, through Korea, China, Vietnam, Cambodia, Thailand, Myanmar, India, Bangladesh, Pakistan, Afghanistan, and Iran.

-Durgapur has bus terminuses at Prantika, City Center, and at Railway Station.
-Within the city, private mini-buses operate from Station terminus to Prantika, via different routes through the city.
+Durgapur has three bus termini at Durgapur Railway Station, Prantika (Prantika-I and II), and City Center.
+Within the city, private mini-buses operate from Durgapur Rly.
+Station to Prantika, via City Centre, Muchipara and various other routes within the city.
+Muchipara is an important bus stop in Durgapur, from which all buses are available.

+Intra City Routes within the city are as follows:

-Auto-rickshaws ply between City Center, Benachity, William Kery, Chandidas, Mamra, Bidhannagar, Railway Station and other parts of the city in a number of routes.
-Pre-paid taxis are available in the city from Station Terminus.
-Additionally, cab and auto-rickshaw services for the city are offered online.
+Auto-rickshaws ply between City Center, Benachity, William Kery, Chandidas, Mamra, Bidhannagar, Railway Station, and other parts of the city in a number of routes.
+They also act as Feeder Routes to ensure last Mile connectivity.
+Pre-paid taxis are available in the city from railway stations.
+Additionally, online cab services like Ola, Uber, etc., and bike taxi services like Rapido are available within the city.

-Only one bus is available for the Kalyani-Bansberia route and it departs from Benachity at 4:40 am and from Kalyani at 10 am every day.
+Only one bus is available for the Kalyani-Bansberia route and it departs from Prantika-II Bus Terminus at 4:40 am and from Kalyani at 10 am every day.

-Various private buses ranging from sleepers to premium Volvos are available from City Center, Durgapur for Kolkata, Asansol, Barddhaman, Barakar, Bhubaneswar, Digha and other nearby cities.
-Durgapur is the headquarters of SBSTC which provides government bus services to Kolkata, Haldia, Digha, Bankura etc. from Durgapur and Asansol.
-Private buses are available for Asansol, Barakar, Bardhaman, Bolpur, Bishnupur, Chittaranjan, Deoghar, Digha, Illambajar, Jhargram, Kalna, Katwa, Kharagpur, Krishnanagar, Medinipur, Nabadwip, Nalhati, Purulia, Rampurhat, Siuri, Tatanagar, Tarakeswar, etc.
+Various private and government buses ranging from sleepers to premium Volvos are available from City Center Bus Terminus and Station Bus Terminus for Kolkata, Asansol, Barddhaman, Barakar, Bhubaneswar, Digha, and other nearby cities.
+Durgapur is the headquarters of SBSTC which provides government bus services to Kolkata, Haldia, Digha, and Bankura, from Durgapur and Asansol.
+Private buses are available for Asansol, Barakar, Bardhaman, Bolpur, Bishnupur, Chittaranjan, Deoghar, Digha, Illambazar, Jhargram, Kalna, Katwa, Kharagpur, Krishnanagar, Medinipur, Nabadwip, Nalhati, Purulia, Rampurhat, Siuri, Tatanagar, and Tarakeswar, among others.